Activity time studies: Paying attention to detail

 Are any of your processes slower than industry benchmarks?
 It can have a big impact on your performance, especially if you’re growing rapidly and opening new sites.

 Activity times can also give you the solid evidence you need to tackle a long-suspected issue, often helping to kickstart innovations.
-A Fashion Retailer knew their delivery sorting and unpacking process was labour intensive, but it was only when our figures allowed them to do the maths – adding up the actual number of minutes spent on each item – that they realised just how much time it was costing them.
-They’re using that data and other activity times to help shape their three-to-five-year strategic plan, looking at how they can digitise processes and use technology to speed things up.
+A fashion retailer knew their delivery sorting and unpacking process was labour intensive, but it was only when our figures allowed them to do the maths – adding up the actual number of minutes spent on each item – that they realised just how much time it was costing them.
+They are using that data and other activity times to help shape their three-to-five-year strategic plan, looking at how they can digitise processes and use technology to speed things up.

 If you franchise your brand like Pandora, it can be tricky to set store standards.
 Our activity time study helped them spot inconsistencies and learn from high-achieving sites, for example those that had managed to cut down on minutes spent handling stock.
 Using average activity times to populate their budget model has helped them set a benchmark for investment in resources across franchised, as well as owned-and-operated stores.

 Activity times are not static.
 Even the subtlest changes in your workplace can have a big effect, and from contactless payments to 5p bag charges, new technology and regulations are constantly influencing processes and consumer behaviour.
 When you’re investing in measuring activity times, regularly refreshing your data helps your budget models stay accurate.